centminmod/google-insights-api-tools/readme.md

-66.50 % loads for this page have a fast FCP (less than 984 milliseconds) 17.10 % loads for this page have an average FCP (less than 2073 milliseconds) 16.40 % loads for this page have an slow FCP (over 2073 milliseconds) 73.10 % loads for this page have a fast FCP (less than 1366 milliseconds) 13.50 % loads for this page have an average FCP (less than 2787 milliseconds) 13.50 % loads for this page have an slow FCP (over 2787 milliseconds)
+66.50 % loads for this page have a fast FCP (less than 984 milliseconds) 17.10 % loads for this page have an average FCP (less than 2073 milliseconds) 16.40 % loads for this page have an slow FCP (over 2073 milliseconds) 73.10 % loads for this page have a fast DCL (less than 1366 milliseconds) 13.50 % loads for this page have an average DCL (less than 2787 milliseconds) 13.50 % loads for this page have an slow DCL (over 2787 milliseconds)
 ```